antoniofull/thexpatmagazine.com/src/pages/pages/about-us.md

 title: About us
 photo: ""
 ---
+Thexpatmagazine is a passion and a belief for us, it's a blog from expats to expats with the aim to build a community where we are all free to share experiences, stories and top tips.
+A great way to support each other and to let our voice be heard.

+## Who's part of this crew to make this happen?

 **Lorena** - *SEO & Content Strategist*

 I’m a Southern Italian living in The Netherlands since quite some years now.
 I love travelling (of course, right?) and food - which goes for both cooking and eating.